TAG Theatre Company: Artistic directors

 TAG's original artistic director was Christine Redington, who was at the helm for three years until 1971.
 Since then a number of high-profile directors have worked for the company, including Ian Wooldridge (1978–84), Ian Brown (1984–88) now at West Yorkshire Playhouse, Alan Lyddiard who left TAG to become artistic director of Northern Stage Ensemble in Newcastle (1988–92), and Tony Graham, now at the Unicorn Theatre in London (1992–97).
 James Brining was with TAG from 1997 to 2003, before taking up post as artistic director at Dundee Rep Theatre.
 After a brief period under the direction of Emily Gray (previously associate director at The Unicorn Theatre in London), TAG's current artistic director is Guy Hollands, who joined the company from his positions as freelance director and Gorbals Drama Worker at the Citizens Theatre, Glasgow.
 Guy is joint artistic director of the Citizens Theatre, alongside Jeremy Raison.

 TAG and the Citizens' Theatre

 In 2006 TAG moved back into the Citizens Theatre building in the Gorbals area of Glasgow.
-TAG is part of the Citizens' Theatre Ltd. and in 2007 completed a full reintegration with the Citizens Theatre itself.
-2007 was also the 40th birthday of TAG Theatre Company.
+TAG was fully reintegrated with the Citizens Theatre in 2007 as a member of the Citizens' Theatre Ltd. In 2007, TAG Acting Company celebrated its 40th anniversary.